 Aalia Rahman is a St. Louis-based graphic designer and surreal artist torn between the love for color and love for minimalism.

 Aalia Rahman is a Saint Louis University graduate with a degree in Studio Art with an emphasis in Painting and Graphic Design.
 With an extensive list of art shows, Aalia has exhibited her artwork locally as well as internationally.
 In 2014, she exhibited her artwork at the All India Contemporary Art Exhibition in India and was published at their local e-zine.
-Earlier in 2015, she won the Special Recognition Award from Light, Space and Time Online Gallery and the Award of Excellence from Four Points Contemporary, while working as a resident artist at MindWorks Gallery at Chesterfield Mall.
-In 2016, Aalia was part of the group show at the St. Louis Bread Co.
-Cares Cafe in Clayton, MO and in January 2018, she will be a part of Where We Are Coming From, a group exhibition at the Plaque Gallery space in the Granite City Art District, IL.
+In 2015, she won the Special Recognition Award from Light, Space and Time Online Gallery and the Award of Excellence from Four Points Contemporary, while working as a resident artist at MindWorks Gallery at Chesterfield Mall.
+In 2016, Aalia took part in a group show at the St. Louis Bread Co.
+Cares Cafe in Clayton, MO and in January 2018, she was a part of Where We Are Coming From, a group exhibition at the Plaque Gallery in the Granite City Art District, IL.
 Currently, Aalia is working on creating a body of work for her solo show in the near future.

 Through her digital medium, Aalia has interned at Yellow Brick Creative Studio and in 2015 was chosen as one of five finalists for the International Al Jazeera Community Challenge for her infographic on clinical depression.
-As the co-founder of Muslim Women's Professional Network, the first organization catered to professional muslim women in St. Louis, MO and having worked for several other nonprofits including Diversity Awareness Partnership, Rochdale Dawah Centre in UK, and currently Consuming Kinetics Dance Company, Aalia has a firm understanding of the nonprofit work environment.
-Aalia is currently learning web development as part of Launch Code's CoderGirl 2017 Winter Cohort while freelancing for clients across the country, primarily in the education, healthcare, and nonprofit sectors.
+As the Creative Director of Consuming Kinetics Dance Company, and having worked for several local nonprofits including Diversity Awareness Partnership, Muslim Women’s Professional Network and the Rochdale Dawah Center in the UK, Aalia has a firm understanding of the nonprofit work environment.
+In 2017, Aalia graduated from the web development track of Launch Code's CoderGirl 2017 Winter Cohort while freelancing for clients across the country, primarily in the education, healthcare, and nonprofit sectors.
 Currently, Aalia also works as the Web Developer at a local creative agency, Intaglio Creative and is looking forward to serving on the St. Louis Chapter of the American Institute of Graphic Arts (AIGA) board as the In-house Chair.

 Besides artwork, Aalia writes poetry, advocates for animal rights, and reads nonfiction.